bryceyang/vimrc/README.md

 # vimrc
-my customized vimrc, using vundle to manage plugins.
+my customized vimrc, using vim-plug to manage plugins.

 clone this repo , then